oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 }
 ```

-In the code piece above, `any` stands for any supported type, since we know that compared objects might have different types of property values.
+In the code piece above, `any` stands for any supported type since we know that compared objects might have different types of property values.
 Fancy `[key: string]` rhymes with ES2015 [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names) and means that an object might have any string-defined keys.

 TypeScript introduces a `value: Type` syntax to define types.
 We'll use it to rewrite the `getDiff` function: